I am a lecturer in Economics at the University of

-that I was a Career Development Fellow at the University of Oxford (Pembroke College), where I was attached to the Economic and Social History Research group.
+where I was attached to the Economic and Social History Research group.

 2012-16: Sciences Po.
 PhD in Economics

-2007-12: École Normale Supérieure - Ulm (BL)
+2007-12: École Normale Supérieure - Ulm

 2010-11: Harvard University.
 Visiting graduate student

 2008-10: Paris School of Economics.
-MPhil
+Masters' Degree (APE)

-UoN Stemm Change EDI Grant for project on gender differences in
+UoN STEMM Change EDI Grant for project on gender differences in

 reference letters